Visiting The Met?

 Sylvia Yount

 Sylvia Yount is responsible for the administrative and curatorial oversight of the American Wing.
 Previously, she held curatorial leadership positions at the Virginia Museum of Fine Arts, the High Museum of Art, and the Pennsylvania Academy of the Fine Arts.
-At The Met, she has prioritized broadening the department’s collecting and programming to be more inclusive of underrepresented artists from across the continent—particularly women and people of color—and is currently working on exhibitions of Winslow Homer and the late 19th-century New York art world.
-She received a PhD and a MA in the history of art from the University of Pennsylvania and a BA in Italian from New York University.
+At The Met, she has prioritized broadening the department’s collecting and programming to be more inclusive of underrepresented artists from across the continent—particularly women and people of color—and is currently overseeing a major reinstallation of the American Wing to mark its 2024 centennial.
+She received a PhD and a MA in the History of Art from the University of Pennsylvania and a BA in Italian from New York University.